 Marijn is an Account Director at FleishmanHillard EU, a leading government affairs consultancy in Brussels.
 Marijn advises a wide array of clients on EU policy, regulatory and reputation issues in the financial services sector.
 Marijn holds a Master’s degree in European Political Economy from the London School of Economics.
 He is Belgian national.
 German.

-Denise Voss is the Chairman of ALFI, the Association of the Luxembourg Fund Industry.
-Denise is Conducting Officer of Franklin Templeton Investments, she has worked in the financial industry in Luxembourg since 1990.
-She joined Franklin Templeton Investments in 1995 and is currently Conducting Officer and board member of Franklin Templeton International Services S.à r.l., a Luxembourg-based management company, managing both UCITS and AIFs, in and outside of the EU.
-Prior to joining Franklin Templeton Investments, she worked in the audit division of Coopers & Lybrand in Boston, USA and Luxembourg for over 9 years.
-Denise holds a Massachusetts C.P.A. license and obtained an undergraduate degree from Tufts University, as well as a master’s degree in accountancy from Bentley College.
+Denise Voss is a former Chairman of ALFI, the Association of the Luxembourg Fund Industry.
+Denise has worked in the financial industry in Luxembourg since 1990, at Franklin Templeton since 1995, and is currently a member of the board of Franklin Templeton’s Luxembourg-based management company.
+Prior to Franklin Templeton she worked for 10 years at Coopers & Lybrand in Boston, USA and Luxembourg.
+Denise holds a Massachusetts C.P.A. license and obtained a bachelors degree from Tufts University, as well as a masters degree in accountancy from Bentley University.

 Since Oct.2016, Jean-Robert is Executive Director and Head of Market Development for the “Global Funding and Financing” (GFF) Team at Deutsche Börse Group ¦ Clearstream Banking.